Along the Gulf of Guinea lies the beautiful West African country of Ghana. Its culture and traditions are rich and vibrant.

 - Me paa wo kyeo (ky sounds “ch” as it would sound in “chain”) — Please

 When talking to an older person, a Ghanaian must not gesture with his left hand.
 In fact, anything done with the left hand is considered rude.
 Nevertheless, some people write or do things with the left hand because that hand is stronger than the right.
-They never use the left hand to eat or gesture, however.
+It is traditional to never use the left hand to eat or gesture, however.

 Ghanaians are indirect communicators.
 They take care not to relay information in any way that could cause issues.
-This includes delivering bad news, turning down an invitation or refusing a request.
-Ghanaians want to protect face as well as maintain harmonious relationships.
+This includes delivering bad news, turning down an invitation, or refusing a request.
+Ghanaians want to protect face as well as maintain harmonious relationships throughout society.

-Ghana is often described as a land of festivals, music and traditional dances.
-Most communities, clans and tribes have annual celebrations.
+Ghana is often described as a land of festivals, music, and traditional dances.

 There are three main types of music in Ghana.
 Ethnic, or traditional music, is usually played during festivals and funerals.
 Highlife music is a blend of traditional and imported music.
 Choral music is performed in concert halls, churches, schools and colleges.